By Ted Parrish, co-author of our newest release, Ukulele for the Complete Ignoramus!

-A lot of ukulele beginners struggle with holding the instrument and ask what to do.
+A lot of ukulele beginners struggle with holding the instrument.
 It is important to have the instrument supported so that you don’t have to worry about holding it up and can instead concentrate on playing.
 The good news is there are many options for supporting your uke.

 Traditionally a strap is not used with the ukulele.
 The classic way to hold the uke is to keep the neck more or less parallel with the floor, then push the end of the uke into your right bicep.
 Then you apply a little bit of a squeeze with your forearm, pinning the uke to your body.
 This gives enough support so that your left hand does not have to hold and fret at the same time.